confluentinc/ksql/docs/operate-and-deploy/high-availability-pull-queries.md

 SELECT * FROM QUERYABLE_TABLE WHERE ID = 456;
 ```

-This will cause the request to only consider standbys that are within 100 messages of the active
+This configuration causes the request to consider only standbys that are within 100 messages of the active
 host.

-With these configurations, you should be able to introduce as much redundancy as you require and
+With these configurations, you can introduce as much redundancy as you require and
 ensure that your pull queries succeed with controlled lag and low latency.

 !!! note